kdeol/geofencing/README.md

   - After selecting an area and date range and clicking "Search Area" we see the following:
   ![midtown analysis](https://raw.githubusercontent.com/kdeol/geofencing/master/public/images/midtown.png?raw=true)

 This shows us some interesting things.
 The total number of trips for the selected date range gives us an idea of the volume of trips in this area and we see the vast majority of trips happen around the evening rush hour.
-This makes sense since the area selected is Midtown Manhattan which is a heavy commuter area and where most people work.
+This makes sense since the area selected is Midtown Manhattan which is a heavy commuter area and where many people work.
 (With the heatmap on you can see where exactly)

   - Let's look at another area with the heatmap enabled:
   ![downtown analysis](https://raw.githubusercontent.com/kdeol/geofencing/master/public/images/downtown.png?raw=true)